ansible/ansible/README.md

     )
     datastructure = runner.run()

-And returns results per host, for hosts we could contact and also ones that we failed to contact.
+The run method returns results per host, grouped by whether they could be contacted or not.
+Return types are module specific, as expressed in the 'ansible-modules' manpage.

     {
         "dark" : {